mbuhot/ecto_job/README.md

 end
 ```

-Add `EctoJob.Supervisor` to the application supervision tree to process jobs:
+Add your new JobQueue module as a supervisor to the application supervision tree:

 ```elixir
 def start(_type, _args) do